rom1504/img2dataset/dataset_examples/laion-art-ignore-directives.md

 It is available at https://huggingface.co/datasets/laion/laion-art

-Artists have raised ethical issues regarding the downloading of mass ammounts of image date for AI training without consent, so img2dataset respects emerging AI image header directives by default.
+Artists have raised ethical issues regarding the downloading of mass amounts of image data for AI training without consent, so img2dataset respects emerging AI image header directives by default.
 However if you want to ignore these headers, you can pass in an empty list to the argument "disallowed_header_directives".

 Be warned that websites like ArtStation have recently added terms to their Terms of Service that disallow image downloads for purpose of ML Training if an image has the "noai" header directive.